AWS and Cloudanix team co-authored this blog: Real-Time Threat and Anomaly Detection for Workloads on AWS

-What is Shift Left Security?
+What Is Shift Left Security

 Security teams were always known as a team of NO; When we asked developers the reason, they responded by saying “Security team will always say NO to everything - and keep on instructing to embed all the security-related changes”.
 It was realized that it was challenging for the developers to incorporate security best practices into their systems post-development.